pnp/cli-microsoft365/docs/manual/docs/cmd/graph/schemaextension/schemaextension-add.md

 To create a schema extension, you have to specify a unique ID for the schema extension You can assign a value in one of two ways:
 - Concatenate the name of one of your verified domains with a name for the schema extension to form a unique string in this format, {domainName}_{schemaName}.
 As an example, contoso_mySchema.
 NOTE: Only verified domains under the following top-level domains are supported: .com,.net, .gov, .edu or .org.
 - Provide a schema name, and let Microsoft Graph use that schema name to complete the id assignment in this format: ext{8-random-alphanumeric-chars}_{schema-name}.
 An example would be extkvbmkofy_mySchema.
 This property cannot be changed after creation.

 The schema extension owner is the Id of the Azure AD application that is the owner of the schema extension.
-It must be specified, otherwise, Micrsoft Graph will return an 'Unauthorized' error Once set, this property is read-only and cannot be changed.
+It must be specified, otherwise, Micrsoft Graph will return an 'Unauthorized' error.
+Once set, this property is read-only and cannot be changed.

-The target types are the set of Microsoft Graph resource types (that support schema extensions) that this schema extension definition can be applied to
+The target types are the set of Microsoft Graph resource types (that support schema extensions) that this schema extension definition can be applied to.
 This option is specified as a comma-separated list

 When specifying the JSON string of properties on Windows, you have to escape double quotes in a specific way.
 Considering the following value for the _properties_ option: {"Foo":"Bar"}, you should specify the value as \`"{""Foo"":""Bar""}"\`.
 In addition, when using PowerShell, you should use the --% argument.